-So if you haven’t gone downhill or slalomed yet, visit one (or two or three) of the following nearby resorts.
-They’re all powder-packed with snowy fun for all ages!
+So if you haven’t gone downhill or slalomed yet, visit one (or more) of the following nearby resorts.
+They’re all powder-packed with fun for all ages!

 Mountain Creek Resort